 Ambient Occlusion

 Finally!!, we get to point of the post.
-We are now on the Lambert side of the formula 3.
+We are now on the Diffuse side of the formula 3.

 Ambient Occlusion (AO) is a rendering technique used to estimate how much ambient light reaches a surface point.
 In essence, it simulates how exposed each point is to surrounding light, based on nearby geometry.